jckuester/awsweeper/README.md

 - aws_vpc
 - aws_vpc_endpoint

+Note that the above list contains [terraform types](https://www.terraform.io/docs/providers/aws/index.html.
+They can be used as identifiers for resources tpyes in the yaml configuration.
+The reason is that AWSweeper is build upon delete functions provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).

 ## Tests

 Integration testing is semi-automated for now.
 Resources of each type are created with terraform.
 Then awsweeper is used with a test